Slow Cooker Recipe for Turkey Wings

 Slow-cooked turkey wings for Thanksgiving day or any time of the year

-Slow cooked turkey wings are decadent and this turkey wing recipe hub will show you how to prepare them relatively easily.
-Even on Thanksgiving day, my favorite part of the turkey and likely the only part that I eat is the wing, for some reason.
-I like how it locks in flavor.
+Slow cooked turkey wings are decadent and this slow cooker recipe for turkey wings hub will show you how to prepare slow cooked turkey wings relatively easily.
+I hope that you will enjoy this slow cooker recipe for turkey wings.
+Even on Thanksgiving day, my favorite part of the turkey and likely the only part of the turkey that I eat is the turkey wing, for some reason.
+I like how the turkey wing locks in flavor.

 During other times of the year, I don't have much of an appetite for turkey except for a good turkey wing.